 We don’t have to make our children’s lives free of all challenges.
 We don’t have to fix all their problems and erase their struggles.
 In fact, it’s better if we don’t.
 Children need to learn how to navigate challenges and are we forgetting that young children are amazing competent people?
 Like each of us, they bring their talents and weaknesses with them wherever they go.

 Starting kindergarten may be a challenge or a cakewalk for your child.
 Most likely it will be somewhere in the middle.
 You can check every item off a ready for kindergarten checklist and still have a sad, bored, or overwhelmed kid on your hands come September.
-You could also have a child who only hit some of those items but is ready to learn and end up thriving , by all means surpassing the child who may be reading but can’t behave in a group larger than 3.
-Children don’t fit into checklists, especially 4 and 5-year-olds.
+You could also have a child who only hit some of those items but is ready to learn and end up thriving, by all means surpassing the child who may be reading but can”™t behave in a group larger than 3.
+Children don”™t fit into checklists, especially 4 and 5-year-olds.

 My daughter is off to kindergarten in the fall, and I feel the pressure too.
 She is enrolled in preschool as part of my plan to prepare her for kindergarten, I have advocated for her specific needs, and she has received services for speech therapy.
 I feel pressure to sit down and drill my daughter with sight words and handwriting practice.
-I feel pressure to have her reading even though I know children aren’t expected to be.
-Education is a high-stakes environment right now but it’s your choice to bring those high stakes into your home or not.
+I have felt the pressure to make sure she is able to read even though I know developmentally children aren’t expected to be reading as they enter kindergarten.
+Education is a high-stakes environment right now but, it’s your choice to bring those high stakes into your home or not.
 I choose not to.